 How To Make It

 The hardest part of this African yam recipe is peeling and cutting the yam.
 After that, it becomes a breeze.
+This post shows how to peel a yam easily.

 Preheat the oven to 170 degrees centigrade.